As Trump makes rare visit to Malaysia, PM Anwar’s balancing act faces test

 “It demands balance, discipline, and the courage to stay the course even when the ground shifts beneath us,” he told a conference in Kuala Lumpur earlier this month.

-As a small power, Malaysia has always put pragmatism at the centre of its foreign policy, said Sharifah Munirah Alatas, an international relations lecturer at the National University of Malaysia.
+As a small power, Malaysia has always put pragmatism at the centre of its foreign policy, said Sharifah Munirah Alatas, an independent scholar and researcher who previously taught international relations at the National University of Malaysia.

 “Anwar and Malaysia cannot afford to do otherwise,” Alatas told Al Jazeera.